 Creating opportunities to tell stories through performance emotionally connects communities and individuals.
 Fuse performance projects center on untold stories and underrepresented communities, but performances reach all communities.
-Our original productions aim to tell personal stories and create platforms for playwrights and communities often underrepresented on our stages
+Our original productions aim to tell personal stories and create platforms for playwrights and communities often underrepresented on stage.

 Developing relevant new work around social justice topics.
-(Docktown, Because I Went There, Playing with Guns)
+(DockTown, Echoes of Them)

-Developing New Works with Fuse Ensemble and Artists
+Developing New Works with Fuse SPARKS Ensemble and Artists

-Collaborating with artist and playwrights to create new work.
-(Core Artists group – Because I Went There, Travels in Thailand, Playing with Guns)
+Collaborating with artists and playwrights to create new work.
+(What We Remember, Playing with Guns, Because I Went There)

 Producing Plays and Musicals